-No one would blame you if you never heard of the Patagonian spirit Träkál.
-It has only been available stateside in Colorado and Georgia since it launched in fall 2017.
-But what exactly is this exotic spirit?
-Created by Sebastian Gomez, it’s a pear and crabapple liquor infused with locally grown herbs and berries.
+No one would blame you if you’d never heard of the Patagonian spirit Träkál, which has, until recently, only been available in select states since its stateside launch in fall 2017.
+But what exactly is Träkál?
+The brainchild of spirits expert Sebastian Gomez, it’s a pear-and-crabapple liquor infused with locally grown herbs and berries.

 “I thought, Why isn’t someone making a spirit for Patagonia?
 It was an idea I couldn’t shake” says Gomez.
 “I decided I wanted to make the best spirit I could with local ingredients, which means I had to invent and discover a lot.”

 After years of trial and error, Gomez created Träkál, which tastes like a mixture of gin and brandy.
 The idea behind the flavor, says Gomez, was to make a spirit that evoked the Andean Forest that surrounds the distillery.
 It’s slightly sweet and very herbaceous, with notes of cooling fennel and ripe red berries.
 There’s also something about it that’s hard to pinpoint, probably because all seven of the botanicals used in Träkál prove native to Patagonia and don’t have a mirror product in the States.
 In the end, the liquor proved unique enough that the FDA gave it its own category and dubbed it a “spirit distilled from apples and pears.”

 “I love how diverse it is,” says bar maven Alexis Osborne, at Smōk in Denver, who was one of the first to use Träkál in cocktails.
 “You can do so many unique things with it, but it’s still recognizable and works for any season.”